 PIH Reporting Process Methods

-5 Overall Steps from Reporting to Resolution
+5 Overall Steps from Reporting to Restoration

 - Incident Reported.
 Fill out the Protected Identity Harm Reporting Form if you wish to report an incident.
-This can be done anonymously.

 - Meeting Scheduled.
 If a student so chooses we will schedule an initial meeting with Student Affairs staff and/or campus partners, including graduate student GLO Deans, undergraduate support staff, Centers for Equity, Community and Leadership staff, or others.

 - Path to Restoration.
 If a student so chooses, staff will help create resources that provide a sense of restoration.
 Some examples of restoration include a healing circle for affected community members, an educational workshop, or an established connection to CAPS.

 Responding to an incident also happens in two different ways.